onesky/api-documentation-platform/resources/in-context.md

 ```
 [Back to top](#project-group)

-## Add heart- add a heart to a translation
+## Add heart - add a heart to a translation

     POST https://platform.api.onesky.io/1/in-context/add-heart